-The Consultant will coordinate, complete, and file all required building permit applications.
+The Consultant will coordinate, complete, and file all required site work permit applications except those that are the responsibility of the Owner's Contractor(s).
 The Consultant will deliver all permit applications in person unless other arrangements are made with the Owner.